kennedy215/learnpythonthehardway/PrintingPrintingPrinting/README.md

 ## A Good First Program

 This project is from the book Learn Python the Hard Way.
 Going over all of the projects.
-This is a basic exercise exploring more printing.
+This is a basic exercise exploring \n.

 ## How It Works